 Holds records of all life and death events.

-Register every individual who has the right to reside in the country: citizens, resident foreigners, and refugees and their address.
+Register every individual with the right to reside in the country: citizens, resident foreigners, and refugees and their addresses.

 National Identity Card Register

-The register of people with a national identity card is stored together with their legally binding rights.
+The register of people with a national identity card is stored with their legally binding rights.